nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     2.2  select the issuer of the certificate from the **Certification Service** drop-down list;

-    2.3  select the format of the certificate signing request (PEM or DER), according to the certification service provider’s requirements
+    2.3  select the format of the certificate signing request (PEM or DER), according to the certification service provider's requirements

     2.4  click **CONTINUE**;